-- Students under 21 years of age must complete an acknowledgement form stating that they understand the restrictions on employment and training opportunities in the trucking industry.

-- Students must provide a seven-year Motor Vehicle Report (MVR) from the Georgia Department of Driver Services.
-The MVR must be approved by the program advisor prior to registration.

-- Students must have a valid Georgia's

-drivers license and have no more than six

-pionts (or four in one year) ot two moving

-violations.
-Furthermore, applicants can

-have no more than one DUI, Controlled

-Substance, or Open Container conviction,

-and none in the past 5 years.

-- Students are strongly encouraged to obtain a Class B CDL permit prior to registration.

-- Students must adhere to all Federal Motor Carrier Safety Administration (FMCSA) regulations.
+- Students under 21 years of age must complete an acknowledgement form stating that they understand the restrictions on employment and training opportunities in the trucking industry. - Students must provide a seven-year Motor Vehicle Report (MVR) from the Georgia Department of Driver Services.
+The MVR must be approved by the program advisor prior to registration. - Students must have a valid Georgia's drivers license and have no more than four points or two moving violations in the last 12 months.
+Furthermore, applicants can have no more than one DUI, Controlled Substance, or Open Container conviction, and none in the past 5 years. - Students must have a Class A permit to register. - Students must adhere to all Federal Motor Carrier Safety Administration (FMCSA) regulations.
 Therefore, random drug and alcohol testing is mandatory during the course of this program.